 Even casual music fans are likely familiar Squeeze’s 80’s-era hits like Tempted, Black Coffee in Bed and Pulling Mussels from the Shell (an innocent title for a salacious topic).
 Those of us inclined to geekdom go quite a bit further, however, practically worshiping the band’s world-class combination of tight wordplay, lovely melodies, harmonic sophistication and monster chops.
 Over the years, the songwriting duo of Chris Difford and Glenn Tilbrook has often been compared to Lennon and McCartney.
 That the parallel is not preposterous is a tribute to how good they are.
-Whereas many artists have recorded from the Beatle songbook, almost no one covers Squeeze.
+Whereas many artists have recorded from the Beatle songbook, very few have covered Squeeze.

 Their trademarks are all in place – the hooks, the easy humor, the particular harmonies (with Difford’s melodic croak underneath) and Tilbrook’s criminally-underrated guitar playing.
 (Seriously, the dude can absolutely wail and sing simultaneously.
 Don’t try this at home…)

-No matter how you see them, do it if you can.
+If they ever wander through your neck of the woods, see them.
 Given the band’s intermittent history, who knows when the opportunity will arise again?